Yep, Apple will help you find lost stuff besides its gear and your friends

 In April of 2019, scuttlebutt emerged that Apple was working on a Bluetooth Low Energy gizmo you’d be able to attach to items you owned to help you find them if they went missing.
 Apparently to be known as an AirTag, this device sounded a lot like existing trackers such as Tile, Chipolo, or TrackR—and remains vaporware.
 Signs of its existence, however, have continued dribbling out.
-And last year, the company did merge its Find My iPhone and Find My Friends app into Find My, a new unified tracking service that sure felt like it could be prep work for a future in which you’d use your Apple hardware to track down other things you’ve lost.
+And last year, the company did merge its Find My iPhone and Find My Friends apps into Find My, a new unified tracking service that sure felt like it could be prep work for a future in which you’d use your Apple hardware to track down other things you’ve lost.

 For now, at least, the news doesn’t involve AirTags or other new Apple gadgets.
 Instead, the company is releasing a draft spec that will allow third-party companies to implement a finding technology that talks to the Find My network.
 That’s Apple’s name for the peer-to-peer network of millions of iPhones, iPads, and Macs that lets it relay the location of your lost device even if you left it across town out of Wi-Fi range.
 By incorporating the technology spelled out in the spec, a manufacturer could make a Tile-like tracker that leverages the Find My network and uses the Find My app.
 Or it could build the tech into an item, such as a camera, set of headphones, piece of luggage, or anything else at risk of being waylaid.